-Assembly Bill 194 proposes significant modifications to three housing programs managed by the Wisconsin Housing and Economic Development Authority (WHEDA): the Infrastructure Access Program, the Restore Main Street Program, and the Vacancy-to-Vitality Program.
+Assembly Bill 194 proposes significant modifications to three housing programs administered by the Wisconsin Housing and Economic Development Authority (WHEDA): the Infrastructure Access Program, the Restore Main Street Program, and the Vacancy-to-Vitality Program.
 Key changes include increasing the maximum loan amounts for developers and governmental units, allowing tribal housing authorities to receive loans, and permitting projects on tribal lands.
 The bill also mandates that WHEDA allocate funds regionally to ensure equitable distribution across the state, with no region receiving more than 12.5% of the total appropriated funds during the 2023-25 fiscal biennium.

 Statutes affected: